 The first crystallization is when approximately 30% of waking thought is preoccupied with the LO.

-When you are starting to notice intrusive thoughts about an attractive other, this would be a good time to get a therapist and start a protocol for your limerence cure.
+When you are starting to notice intrusive thoughts about an attractive other, this would be an enjoyable time to get a therapist and start a protocol for your limerence cure.

 The interplay of the LE and the LO are the main factors that may lead to the highly problematic second crystallization.